sahithigaddam/24s-project-KitchenKorner/README.md

 Welcome to our final project of the semester!
 Our goal was to create a social media app to share recipes within the Foodie community.

+Our app allows food lovers to share their recipes to others.
+You can follow your favorite influencers, fitness gurus, friends, and family.
+You can save your favorite recipes to an unlimited amount of cookbooks

-If you want to hear us explain our app and learn more about the
+If you want to hear us explain our app and learn more about the development process: view this link.